johnfedoruk/bangular/aio/content/guide/testing.md

 Notice that `fakeAsync` replaces `async` as the `it` argument.
-The `fakeAsync` function is another of the Angular testing utilities.
+The `fakeAsync` function is another of the Bangular testing utilities.

 Like [async](guide/testing#async), it _takes_ a parameterless function and _returns_ a function that becomes the argument to the  Jasmine `it` call.